Steveineiter/stefan-schoerkmeier/planning.md

   - Or an algo which doesn't predict optimal but the steps of a human (given a fixed env)
 -  visualization of other algos.

+---

 # Database
+- PostgreSQL, because it's supported by SQLAlchemy, I have experience with it and its state of art / has proof of time.
+- Full-text search and indexing might be great down the line as well.
+- Not sure how to handle data from ML yet. **Ponder** can we store all data we need (image, text, ..) in postgres?
+## Datbase Design
+## Dataflow

 # Frontend
 ## Design